-Before using the above home remedies to heal toenail fungus, check out the following safety precautions to avoid mishaps.
+Before using the above remedies or apple cider vinegar and baking soda for toenail fungus, check out these safety precautions.

-- Never use home remedies if you have sensitive skin, cuts, and open wounds.
+- Never use home remedies for sensitive skin, cuts, and open wounds.

-- If you’re feeling sensitivity and irritation while using the above remedies, stop their usage right away and talk to a doctor.
+- If you’re feeling sensitivity and irritation while using the above remedies, stop their usage immediately and talk to a doctor.